mo-rjr/some-words/devoxx2022/microsoft-hearts-java.md

 ## Bringing Java into Microsoft
 * Martijn Verburg joined Microsoft a few years ago when JClarity was bought by Microsoft, in order to bring Java in
-* when he joined he was given a lawyer and told him only objective for his first year was for Microsoft not to get sued
+* when he joined he was given a lawyer and told him only objective for his first year was for Microsoft not to get sued (_cf._ J++...)
 * they handed all Microsoft's Java patents over to the [JCP](https://www.jcp.org/en/home/index)
 * they gave AdoptOpenJDK to Eclipse to become [Eclipse Adoptium](https://adoptium.net/)
 * they've contributed to lots of Java work including getting stuff to work on the MacOS m1 architecture